xbach/docs/trezor-apps/index.rst

 .. image:: images/chapter02.jpg

-Except for `myTREZOR <https://wallet.trezor.io>`_, you can use your TREZOR device with increasing number of independent bitcoin wallets and online services.
+Except for `TREZOR Wallet <https://wallet.trezor.io>`_, you can use your TREZOR device with increasing number of independent bitcoin wallets and online services.
 We call them **TREZOR Apps**:

 - `TREZOR Wallets <index.html#using-trezor-with-bitcoin-and-altcoin-wallets>`_
 - `Online Services <index.html#using-trezor-with-online-services>`_